 In addition, Public Information Meetings were held on Tuesday, November 17, 2015, in Windsor, Ontario and Wednesday, November 18, 2015, in Detroit, Michigan and provided an opportunity to learn more about the project, including how the procurement process to identify the private sector partner works and an overall project update.
 View more information about the meeting including all materials by visiting our Meetings and Events page.

-Windsor-Detroit Bridge Authority (WDBA) will host two Business-to-Business meetings to allow the region’s companies and organizations to meet with the Proponents participating in the Request for Proposals (RFP) process.
+Windsor-Detroit Bridge Authority (WDBA) hosted two Business-to-Business meetings to allow the region’s companies and organizations to meet with the Proponents participating in the Request for Proposals (RFP) process.

-To ensure the procurement process is rigorous, fair, open and transparent, a Fairness Monitor has been engaged.
-The Fairness Monitor will observe the process including sessions with Proponents and evaluation, provide advice as needed and report back to the WDBA.
-The Fairness Monitor will have no role in the evaluation or selection process other than to monitor its compliance with the stated procedures and to ensure a fair opportunity for all qualifying Proponents to participate in the selection process.
+To ensure the procurement process was rigorous, fair, open and transparent, a Fairness Monitor was engaged.
+The Fairness Monitor observed the process including sessions with Proponents and evaluation, provided advice as needed and reported back to WDBA.
+The Fairness Monitor had no role in the evaluation or selection process other than to monitor its compliance with the stated procedures and to ensure a fair opportunity for all qualifying Proponents to participate in the selection process.

 The Request for Qualifications was issued on July 20, 2015.